Alexandria Skinner, J.D.

 Since 2001 Mark has been a participant in the Advanced Clergy Clinic in Family Emotional Process, a seminar which applies Bowen Systems Theory to the management of conflict in communal settings such as congregations, businesses and families.
 In 2003 he became a consultant and began offering training and workshops in conflict transformation and the dynamics of emotional systems for church leaders and congregations.

 Mark currently serves as a stated supply pastor at St. John’s Lutheran Church in Johnston, SC and a volunteer at the Community Mediation Center in Columbia, SC.
 He lives in Columbia, with his spouse, Nancy, and their two children, Ross – 14, and Emi – 12.

 Beth Padgett, M.A.

 Like Skinner and Buchan, Beth Padgett is also a graduate of the Mediation Skills Training Institute of the Lombard Mennonite Peace Center .
 Prior to this specific training in mediation for church congregattions, Beth had many years of experience as a professional civil and family mediator.
-For many years Beth served as Executive Director of the Community Mediation Center in Columbia, which serves families and community agencies on a sliding fee scale.
+Beth served for many years as Executive Director of the Community Mediation Center in Columbia, which serves families and community agencies on a sliding fee scale.
 At the present time, she works as Assistant Director for the Lawyers Helping Lawyers program of the S.C.
-Bar and mediates in her off-hours.
+Bar Association and mediates in her off-hours.